Mikerophonic/bakery/README.md

 * Models are thoroughly tested.
 * Project is in a polished, portfolio-quality state.
 * The prompt’s required functionality and baseline project requirements are in place by the deadline.

-## Setup/Installation Requirements

-* Clone this repository to your local machine: $ git clone https://github.com/Mikerophonic/bakery.git
-* Navigate to directory with Program.cs: Bakery
-* Type 'dotnet run' in the terminal to start program.

-## Known Bugs

-No known bugs.

 ## License
 MIT